mainmatter/ember-vite-codemod/README.md

 When you use Embroider in an app that depends on v1 addons, Embroider will try to auto-fix the v1 addons a way that make them compatible with Vite.
 This approach works for a number of known addons, but we cannot guarantee it will work for any v1 addon you use.
 The best way to avoid issues is that your classic app already relies only on v2 addons, and the codemod will guide you in that direction:

 - If one of your addons is v1 but the latest version on npm is v2, it's recommended to update.
-- If one of your addons is v1 and no v2 format is available, it's recommended to look to a different alternative or make the addon v2.
+- If one of your addons is v1 and no v2 format is available, it's recommended to look for a different alternative or make the addon v2.
-- If one of your addons is v1 but it's known as being correctly rewriten by Embroider, the codemod won't notice you about it.
+- If one of your v1 addons but is known as being correctly rewriten by Embroider, the codemod won't notice you about it.
-- If one of your addons is v1 comes from Ember app blueprint and is no longer used in Embroider+Vite world, the codemod won't notice you about it.
+- If one of your v1 addons comes from Ember app blueprint and is no longer used in Embroider+Vite world, the codemod won't notice you about it.

 ### Creating new required files